-Data collection from medical records of homeless participants
+Data collection from medical and other records of homeless participants

 After the 8 month interview, information about care received by each case study participant will be collected from their records held by the CSS.
 CSS administrative staff will be requested to extract the data with facilitation from the research team (Joly, co-investigator, has experience of this).
-Information will be extracted for:
+Information will be extracted by the CSS for: